Distinct signatures of spinning PBH domination and evaporation: doubly peaked gravitational waves, dark relics and CMB complementarity: Induced stochastic gravitational wave background (ISGWB) from spinning PBHs

 \section{Induced stochastic gravitational wave background (ISGWB) from spinning PBHs}

 As we discussed in the previous section, evaporating PBHs with spin have slightly different lifetimes than the non-spinning ones.
-Since we focus on a scenario wherein the PBHs evaporation initiates the standard RD epoch, this shift in the PBH lifetime also induces a shift in the start of the standard RD.
-This effect also shifts all the other relevant time scales, such as the time of the start of PBH domination, PBH formation and etc., as shown in eqns. \eqref{time1}, \eqref{time2} and \eqref{time3}.
-As we shall discuss later in this section, this temporal shift in the background evolution arising due to the PBHs spin also causes a similar shifting effect on the resonant peaks in the ISGWB.
+Since we focus on a scenario wherein the PBH evaporation initiates the standard RD epoch, this shift in the PBH lifetime also induces a shift in the start of the standard RD, as well as all the other relevant time scales, such as the start of PBH domination, PBH formation, etc., as shown in eqns. \eqref{time1}, \eqref{time2} and \eqref{time3}.

-In our previous work \cite{Bhaumik:2022pil}, we estimated the resonant ISGWB from two different components of adiabatic scalar perturbations; the inflationary adiabatic one and the isocurvature induced adiabatic component.
-In these scenarios, the source of isocurvature perturbations is the formation of PBHs itself, which converts to adiabatic perturbations by the time PBHs dominate the universe.
-From our analytical formula for ISGWB, it is easy to infer that the ISGWB spectrum, in this case, explicitly depends on the three wavenumbers associated with the PBH formation, domination and evaporation; $k_f$, $k_m$ and $k_r$.
-The changes due to the spin of PBHs arise only through the spin dependent changes in these wavenumbers, as we derived in the previous section.
+In our previous work \cite{Bhaumik:2022pil}, we estimated the resonant ISGWB from two different components of adiabatic scalar perturbations; the inflationary adiabatic and the isocurvature-induced adiabatic component.
+In these scenarios, the source of isocurvature perturbations is the formation of PBHs, which converts to adiabatic perturbations by the time PBHs dominate the universe.
+The cutoff scale of the initial isocurvature power spectrum, $k_{\rm UV}$, is taken at the scale of the mean distance between two black holes at their formation to avoid the granularity of the PBH fluid \cite{Papanikolaou:2020qtd}.
+Taking the efficiency factor associated with PBH formation in early RD, $\gamma \approx 0.2$ we can write,